ryanallen/words-of-my-perfect-teacher/README.md

 *bya ba*, the first of the three outer [tantras](#tantra), the fourth of the nine vehicles.
 In this type of practice the stress is mainly put on correct external behavior and cleanliness.

 ## Ksatriya
-*rgyal rigs*, one of the four classes of the ancient Indian social system, the class of kins and warriors.
+*rgyal rigs*, one of the four classes of the ancient Indian social system, the class of kings and warriors.

 ## Kusa
 *ku sha*, a kind of grass considered auspicious, because the [Buddha](#buddha) sat on a cushion of it when he attained enlightenment.